Click on any tab title to read more information.

 Receipts given by the Library to donors are limited to a general acknowledgment that a gift was received.
 Assignment of value for income tax and other purposes is the responsibility of the donor.
 The Library does not appraise materials nor endorse appraisals provided by donors.

 The donor is responsible for delivering all donations to the Circulation Desk.
-Library staff cannot provide assistance in bringing donations into the Library.

 Due to space consideration, only small quantities of donated materials (no more than a dozen items) will be accepted at any one time.
 Larger quantities can only be considered on a case-by-case basis, by appointment.